 Long-term Disability Claims, Denials and Appeals

 Below are some of the myths we often hear at our long-term disability law firm about LTD claims, denials and appeals.
-Each of these statements are false, and they are perpetuated by those who simply do not know the truth about long-term disability insurance.
+Each of these statements is false, and they are perpetuated by those who simply do not know the truth about long-term disability insurance.

 You may have heard some of these myths from your human resources department, employer, other lawyers, or your friends or neighbors.
-The fact that these myths are false may surprising or even scary if you are facing a denial and don't know what to do next.
+The fact that these myths are false may surprising or even scary if you are facing denial and don't know what to do next.

 Don't be scared - be smart.
-The first step in empowering yourself to take on the insurance company is educating yourself about facts and falsehoods surrounding long term disability claims, denials and appeals.
+The first step in empowering yourself to take on the insurance company is educating yourself about facts and falsehoods surrounding long-term disability claims, denials, and appeals.
 Our long-term disability lawyer is ready to assist.
 If you have questions or want to discuss your LTD claim, call us at 816-203-0143.

 13 Myths About Long-term Disability Insurance